 Law student hiring is a pillar of our D&I strategy.
 With vigor and focus, we consistently raise the bar on our approach to on-campus outreach and recruitment through several key programs described below.

 Our Skadden 1L Scholars Program, established in 2012, is an important element of our on-campus recruitment strategy.
-The 11-week paid summer internship program is funded by Skadden and provides students with the ultimate 1L Summer Associate experience comprised of law firm, corporate in-house and public interest exposure.
+The 11-week paid summer internship program is funded by Skadden and provides students with the ultimate 1L summer associate experience comprised of law firm, corporate in-house and public interest exposure.
 The program, which is available in all of our U.S. offices, provides a meaningful way for Skadden to partner with our clients on increasing diversity in the legal profession’s talent pipeline and to raise the profile of diversity and inclusion as a priority on law school campuses.
-To date we have hired 158 1L Scholars from approximately 20 law schools, and more than half of the program's alumni have joined the firm as full-time associates.
+To date, we have welcomed more than 210 1L scholars and nearly half have returned to the firm as associates.
+In 2020, we hired 31 1L scholars from 13 top law schools around the country.
 To our knowledge, we were the first law firm to develop a 1L program that incorporates law firm, in-house and pro bono experiences, and we are pleased that our program has become a model for firms across the country.

 Skadden recognizes the value of providing assistance to our attorneys as they strive to balance work and personal responsibilities.
 Two programs, FRM (Flexible Return Months) and Sidebar, are examples of the support we offer to our attorneys.